-Three of us are different in our own ways and let me conveniently blame it on the generation gap.
-Every time I argued and fought with my mum, I would come back home and complain not stop to my other half.
-And I love his logical reply - "Well, I will not take sides because she is the woman who gave birth to this adorable woman I am married today".
-I was and am lost for words over his neutrality.
-Despite the arguments I have with my mum, Mother's day is a special day for us.
-We are extra lovey dovey towards each other although my mum will miss her mum who has left the world when she was five years old.
-I can understand how that would have been, growing up without the most important person.
-I am so lucky she is always there for me until today.
+The three of us are different, in our own ways and I shall conveniently blame it on the generation gap.
+Each time I argued and fought with my mum, I would come back home and complain not stop to my other half.
+Despite the arguments, Mother's day is a special day for us.
+We are extra lovey-dovey towards each other although, obviously, my mum misses her mum, who left the world when she was five years old.
+I purely understand, how that would have been, growing up without the most important person.
+Indeed, it also makes me realise that I am so lucky, mum is always there for me until today.

 1/2 cup sugar

 1/3 cup cocoa